Caister-on-Sea: History

 Caister's history dates back to Roman times.
-In around AD 200 a fort was built here as a base for a unit of the Roman army and navy.
-However its role as a fort appears to have been reduced following the construction of the Saxon Shore fort at Burgh Castle on the southern side of the estuary in the latter part of the 3rd century.
+In around 200 CE a fort was built here as a base for a unit of the Roman army and navy.
+However its role as a fort appears to have been reduced following the construction of the Saxon Shore fort at Burgh Castle on the southern side of the estuary in the latter part of the third century.